secret-escapes-media/microsite-germany-romance/_pages/competition.md

           value: 'no'
     - id: why
       type: text-long
-      label: Tell us why you think you should take your loved one on a romantic trip to Germany?
+      label: Tell us why you think you should take your loved one on a romantic trip to Germany
       required: true
   submit: Submit Entry
   terms: >